Are you afraid at home? Are you worried about your children? Do you want to talk?

 Pregnancy can trigger an increase in the frequency and intensity of abuse and many women will experience it for the first time during their pregnancy.

-Please speak to your midwife if you need any support or call one of the help line numbers in the box below.
+Please speak to any health care professional if you need any support or call one of the help line numbers in the box below.